Josh Weisberg BSIE 2017

 The group raises cancer awareness through initiatives like the Portraits Project, but their most notable effort is their annual cross-country bike ride, which Weisberg participated in his freshman year.

-From the tamer East Coast to the flat Midwest to the challenging but rewarding West Coast paths, Weisberg said he loved every minute, and that the experience allowed him to grow closer with his fellow teammates.
+From the tamer East Coast to the flat Midwest to the challenging but rewarding West Coast paths, Weisberg says he loved every minute, and that the experience allowed him to grow closer with his fellow teammates.

 Weisberg served as the logistics chair for the organization as a sophomore.
 He was responsible for planning out the group’s bike route for their annual trip.

 “That was really fun, because I love planning and organizing,” he says.

 His IE background ended up playing a part in his logistics role.
 Not only did Weisberg coordinated every turn the bikers made that year, he also improved the way that the team organized meetings with beneficiaries, such as Relay for Life, along the route.

 This year, he’s serving as the vice president of the organization, a role that involves training the entire team as they prepare for the cross-country ride this summer.

 He sees it as one of the most rewarding jobs he will have in his life.

 “When else do I get to take 25 kids and tell them how to go about what’s going to be one of the greatest adventures of their life?” he says.

 Though his involvement in Illini 4000 gave Weisberg some of the most memorable moments of his college experience, he sees IE as what gave him the knowledge base to pursue new opportunities.